Working in Abu Dhabi

 That said, the abundance of available positions that marked the course of the last decade has dwindled somewhat.

-Furthermore, the tax-free environment of Abu Dhabi has become less of an allure because of skyrocketing housing costs and salary levels that haven’t increased proportionately.
+Furthermore, the -income-tax-free environment of Abu Dhabi has become less of an allure because of skyrocketing housing costs and salary levels that haven’t increased proportionately.
 Nevertheless, those that come to Abu Dhabi for a brief stint often end up staying for the lifestyle.

 Finding a job in Abu Dhabi